Prevost

 • Removal of exhaust gas recirculation leads to less soot accumulation because there are fewer carbon-based particles depositing and building up on intake valves and turbocharger and manifold component walls.
 This keeps important airflow pathways significantly less dirty over thousands of miles on the highway.

 • The engine's improved power delivery under load provides better throttle response due to the absence of recirculated exhaust and their associated thermal and volumetric inefficiencies.
-This helps increase steady-state cruising and grade climbing with full passenger capacity.
+This improves the ability for steady-state cruising and climbing grades with a full passenger load.

 • Lower long-term engine wear by minimizing abrasive soot ingestion and thermal cycling stress on pistons, rings, valves, and turbo bearings, ultimately extending the service life of these high-dollar components in demanding Prevost motorcoach applications where annual mileage often exceeds typical heavy-duty thresholds.